 Scientific Name: Sansevieria trifasciata

 Third stop is a native of West Africa.
 This plant is also called the mother-in-law's tongue, I don't know about you guys but I'm lucky my husband's mum is nice to me.
 I've never thought about traveling to Africa but I have always wanted to volunteer or perhaps join an organization to help out the depressed areas in the country.
 My mum told me I could never kill this plant but I overwatered it, my husband pressed the soil too much that it was too compact for the soil to dry, and thus killed the most notorious plant in history.
 However, we were able to save one leaf, it was sad and funny a the same time to look at it in the corner of our house.
-The only soldier that made it alive amidst the dangers of human brutality.
+The only soldier who made it alive amidst the dangers of human brutality.
 We had to keep it alive as this is on the top list of air-filtering plants for the house and it was my mother-in-law's housewarming gift to us - oh my!
 I hope things don't change after this catastrophe.

 Sunlight: Low light, indirect sunlight and even full sunlight